Academic Profile

 The histories, cultures and politics of wildlife conservation

-Jamie's early work examined the role of 'nonhuman charisma' in shaping the scope, ethics and political economy of nature conservation.
-He traced how some species are favoured in conservation science and management and explored the ecological and political implications of these partialities in the UK and in South Asia.
-He also examined spatial preferences in conservation, mapping and analysing the neglect of urban and post-industrial areas.
+Jamie's early work examined the role of 'nonhuman charisma' in shaping the scope, ethics, and political economy of nature conservation.
+He traced how some species and spaces are favoured in conservation science and management and explored the ecological and political implications of these partialities in the UK and in South Asia.

-Subsequent work critically examined the rise of rewilding as a new mode of nature conservation, noting the shift from a focus on rare species to ecological processes and landscape connections.
-Jamie traced the histories of rewilding and its experimental practices, as well as its biopolitical and geopolitical implications for the management of human and nonhuman lives.
-He drew these interests together in his first monograph, which was entitled Wildlife in the Anthropocene.
-This book examines conservation after the end of the modern understanding of Nature: as cut off from Society and revealed by objective Natural Science.
-It provides a new framework that grounds conservation in unruly and hybrid ecologies, which locates the scientific and economic decision making of conservation in its cultural and political contexts, and advocates a novel approach to multispecies conviviality.
+Subsequent work examined the rise of rewilding and then nature recovery as new modes of nature conservation, noting the shift from a focus on rare species to ecological processes and landscape connections.
+He drew these interests together in his first monograph, entitled Wildlife in the Anthropocene, which examines conservation after the end of the modern understanding of Nature: as cut off from Society and revealed by objective Natural Science.
+It provides a new framework that grounds conservation in unruly and hybrid ecologies, which locates scientific and economic decision making in their cultural and political contexts, and which advocates for multispecies conviviality.
+Jamie continues to explore the social dimensions of conservation through his involvement in The Leverhulme Centre for Nature Recovery.

-In his work on rewilding Jamie tracked the traffic of ecological metaphors from conservation biology into the emerging sciences of microbial ecology and ecoimmunology.
-Following these leads he shifted scales to focus on the microbiome, following a range of scientific and citizen experiments in microbiome restoration.
-In different ways, Jamie's research subjects are turning to microbiology to understand the pathological consequences of the loss of microbial diversity, the rise of microbial 'dysbiosis', and the emergence of new pathogens.
-They are (re)introducing microbes to manage ecologies and to secure health.
-He has mapped a relational and deeply unequal geography of microbial health, in which disease emerges from both microbial excess and microbial absence.
+In his work on rewilding Jamie tracked how ecological metaphors from conservation biology moved into the sciences of microbial ecology and immunology as scientists developed tools for mapping the microbiome.
+Following the emergence of this field, Jamie examined how scientists and citizen are turning to microbiology to understand the pathological consequences of the loss of microbial diversity, the rise of microbial 'dysbiosis', and the emergence of new pathogens.
+They are introducing microbes to manage ecologies and to secure health.
+He mapped a relational and deeply unequal geography of microbial health, in which disease emerges from both microbial excess and microbial absence.

 To enable this research, Jamie developed (with colleagues) an interdisciplinary and participatory methodology for engaging publics with the microbiome.
-In the Good Germs project, we collaborated with a group of households in Oxford to take the technologies of next generation sequencing out of the laboratory to help people visualize their domestic microbiome and to conduct their own domestic hygiene experiments.
+In the Good Germs project, he collaborated with a group of households in Oxford to take the technologies of next generation sequencing out of the laboratory to help people visualize their domestic microbiome and to conduct their own domestic hygiene experiments.
+Jamie is a fellow of the Canadian Institute for Advanced Research programme on Humans and the Microbiome.

 Jamie has drawn this work together in his second monograph, entitled The Probiotic Planet: Using life to manage life.
-It combines his interests in rewilding, the microbiome and biome restoration to interrogate the new alliances with Gaian science made by prominent social theorists like Donna Haraway, Isabelle Stengers and Bruno Latour.
-It argues that a probiotic turn is underway in the management of life across a range of scales and policy domains.
+It combines his interests in rewilding, the microbiome and biome restoration argue that a probiotic turn is underway in the management of life across a range of scales and policy domains.
 Scientists and policy makers are using life to manage life: reintroducing species and ecological processes to address the problems caused by the excessive application of antibiotic approaches.

 Animals' Geographies